 And while asking users to share their location with your business might sound invasive, a study by Morgan Stanley and BCG suggests that customers are ready to share it in return for the aforementioned benefits – as long as companies are transparent about how it will be used.

 For insurers catering to the growing markets in Asia, Africa, and the Indian subcontinent, tailored offerings based on data collected from wearables and telematics will be key.
 Over 60% of citizens in these areas struggle with a lack of income security.
 So insurers that ease the pressure by offering break periods and enabling customers to postpone paying until they’re able to may prove to be more attractive in these areas.
+Our social initiative team ran a program in Rwanda to help microinsurance firms find ways to serve people who don’t qualify for traditional insurance plans.
+Read more about it here.

 Examples of insurers using IoTs